From the Shadow of Peace: A Palestinian’s Journey from the West Bank to the World

 When I reached the workshop venue, everything started to change.
 Over the course of the program, we had intense discussions.
 I cried in some sessions — not out of weakness, but because for the first time, I felt truly heard.
 I made friends — real friends — some of whom remain in my life to this day.
 We laughed, debated, disagreed, and connected without erasing each other’s truths.

-Months later, I was accepted into an international youth dialogue program — with participants from across the Middle East.
+Months into the war , I was accepted into an international youth dialogue program — withparticipants from across the Middle East.
 I couldn’t believe it.
 It was my first time leaving Palestine.
 First time at an airport.
 First flight.
 First time beyond the walls.

 I remember saying goodbye to my mother before dawn.
 The stars were still out.
 She hugged me tightly and whispered: “Come back safely.”
 I didn’t fully understand the weight of those words until much later.